awsdocs/aws-freertos-docs/doc_source/userguide/dev-guide-freertos-kernel.md

 ### Message Buffers<a name="rtos-message-buffer"></a>

 Message buffers allow variable\-length discrete messages to be passed from an interrupt service routine to a task, or from one task to another\.
 For example, messages of length 10, 20, and 123 bytes can all be written to, and read from, the same message buffer\.
 A 10\-byte message can only be read as a 10\-byte message, not as individual bytes\.
-Message buffers are built on top of stream buffer implementation\. you can enable message buffer functionality by including the `<BASE_DIR>/libs/FreeRTOS/stream_buffer.c` source file in your project\.
+Message buffers are built on top of stream buffer implementation\. you can enable message buffer functionality by including the `stream_buffer.c` source file in your project\.

 Message buffers assume there is only one task or interrupt that writes to the buffer \(the writer\), and only one task or interrupt that reads from the buffer \(the reader\)\.
 It is safe for the writer and reader to be different tasks or interrupt service routines, but it is not safe to have multiple writers or readers\.